vivekbarsagadey/algo-trading-system/backend/README.md

 pre-commit install
 pre-commit run --all-files
 ```

+- For background tasks, run Celery worker and ensure Redis is up and accessible.

+- Use a separate environment for production, and never commit `.env` with secrets.
 If you'd like, I can:
 - Add sample Docker Compose for running Postgres + Redis + Backend.
 - Add Alembic migrations config and an initial migration.